-- 8. If the resident is found after completion of the Level 3 search, the Search Coordinator: - announces over the PA system slowly and loudly: "Attention Please!
-Attention Please!
-Code Yellow all clear." - completes a Level 3 Facility Search Record in the Centre's Disaster Planning Manual. - If resident is not found after completion of the Level 3 search, the Search Coordinator: - immediately reports to ED or designate. - immediately informs the local police department under the direction of ED or designate, provides missing resident's photo and description of missing resident and any pertinent information that may facilitate police search. - completes a Search Record Elopement (Code Yellow) in the Centre's Disaster Planning Manual. - informs Attending Physician or on-call physician. - completes an Adverse Event Report and paper copy of the MOHLTC's Critical Incident System (CIS). - follows other directions from ED or designate. - The DRC or designate informs the resident's family again of the search results and completes MOHLTC's Critical Incident System (CIS).
+- immediately informs the local police department under the direction of ED or designate, provides missing resident's photo and description of missing resident and any pertinent information that may facilitate police search. - completes a Search Record Elopement (Code Yellow) in the Centre's Disaster Planning Manual. - informs Attending Physician or on-call physician. - completes an Adverse Event Report and paper copy of the MOHLTC's Critical Incident System (CIS). - follows other directions from ED or designate. - 10.
+The DRC or designate informs the resident's family again of the search results and completes MLTC's Critical Incident System (CIS).